-+CHM2211, Organic Chemistry II 4 hrs., 4 crs.
++CHM2211, Organic Chemistry II

 Prerequisite: CHM2210.
 Corequisite: CHM2211L.
 A course covering the reactions, preparations, nomenclature, stereochemistry, conjugation, and resonance in aromatic and carbonyl compounds, amines, heterocyclics, phenols, and their derivatives; including organic synthesis and a comprehensive in-depth study of organic spectroscopy.